Syaw0/blog/_posts/2022-01-08-how-does-bailout-work.markdown

 ![](/static/bailout-3.png)

-For A and B , they are in the path for C from root, so understandable, but how does React bailout at E?

 ## lanes & childlanes

 Clear the filter in dev console, you should be able to see the logs I've already put there, you can click them to see the source code.